googol/ts-clean-xml/README.md

 `getChildElementsNamed`: returns all children that are elements for a given `XmlElement` that have the given name.

-`getFirstChildElement`: returns the first child element of the given `XmlElement` or undefined if there are no children
+`getFirstChildElement`: returns the first child element of the given `XmlElement` or `None` if there are no children

-`getFirstChildElementMatching`: returns the first child element of the given `XmlElement` that matches the given predicate, or undefined if there are no matching child elements
+`getFirstChildElementMatching`: returns the first child element of the given `XmlElement` that matches the given predicate, or `None` if there are no matching child elements

-`getFirstChildElementNamed`: returns the first child element of the given `XmlElement` that has the given name, or undefined if there are no child elements with that name
+`getFirstChildElementNamed`: returns the first child element of the given `XmlElement` that has the given name, or `None` if there are no child elements with that name

-`getSingleChildElement`: returns the only child element of the given `XmlElement` or undefined if there are no or multiple children
+`getSingleChildElement`: returns the only child element of the given `XmlElement` or `None` if there are no or multiple children

-`getSingleChildElementMatching`: returns the only child element of the given `XmlElement` that matches the given predicate, or undefined if there are none or multiple child matching elements
+`getSingleChildElementMatching`: returns the only child element of the given `XmlElement` that matches the given predicate, or `None` if there are none or multiple child matching elements

-`getSingleChildElementNamed`: returns the only child element of the given `XmlElement` that has the given name, or undefined if there are none or multiple child elements with that name
+`getSingleChildElementNamed`: returns the only child element of the given `XmlElement` that has the given name, or `None` if there are none or multiple child elements with that name

 `getChildElementsByPath`: given a list of names and a starting element, returns the elements that are at the end of the path formed by selecting the children named by the next name in the name list